-FOR 3's AND PRE-K STUDENTS AT JSU's CDC
+Preschool Toilet Training Policy For 3's and Pre-K Students at JSU's CDC

-Children enrolled in the 3's or Pre-K classroom must be toilet trained before attending the CDC.
+Children enrolled in the 3's or Pre-K classrooms must be toilet trained before attending the CDC.
 Children must be wearing underwear.
 A child having accidents daily is not considered toilet trained.
-Please not that wearing pull-ups is NOT considered toilet trained.
+Please note that wearing pull-ups is NOT considered toilet trained.

-Why do children have to be toilet training before they begin preschool?
+Why do children have to be toilet trained before they begin preschool?

-- There are strict standards for changing and disposing of wet or soiled diapers/pull-ups, and our classrooms are not equipped for this. - When an adult is busy changing a child's soiled clothing, it takes away from learning time for all students, and it removes one adult from the direct supervision of and interaction with the rest of the class.

-We do understand that even toilet training children will occasionally have accidents.
+• There are strict standards for changing and disposing of wet or soiled diapers/pull-ups, and our classrooms are not equipped for this.

+• When an adult is busy changing a child's soiled clothing, it takes away from learning time for all students, and it removes one adult from the direct supervision of and interaction with the rest of the class.
+We do understand that even toilet-trained children will occasionally have accidents.
 By definition, "accidents" are unusual incidents and should happen infrequently.
-In these instances, the teachers will help children change their clothes, encouraging independence as much as possible.
+In these instances, the teachers will help children to change their clothes, encouraging independence as much as possible.

-A toilet trained child can do the following:
+A toilet-trained child is a child who can do the following:

-- Communicate to the teachers that he/she needs to go to the restroom before they need to go. - Alert him/herself to stop what he/she is doing, and go use the bathroom. - Pull down his/her clothes and get them back up without assistance. - Wipe him/herself after using the toilet (with minimal assistance for 3-year-olds) - Get on/off the toilet by him/herself - Wash and dry hands - Postpone going if they must wait for someone who is in the bathroom or if we are away form the classroom. - Wake up during naptime should they need to use the bathroom.
+• Communicate to the teachers that he/she needs to go to the restroom before they need to go.

+- Alert him/herself to stop what he/she is doing, to go and use the bathroom. - Pull down his/her clothes and get them back up without assistance. - Wipe him/herself after using the toilet (with minimal assistance for 3-year-olds). - Get on/off the toilet by him/herself. - Wash and dry hands. - Postpone going if they must wait for someone who is in the bathroom or if we are away from the classroom. - Wake up during nap time should they need to use the bathroom.

 Classes go to the bathroom as a class and have a private bathroom in their classrooms.
-Classroom schedules indicate multiple opportunities to use the bathroom throughout the day, and of course, children are always permitted to go to the bathroom when needed.
-Children as asked many times throughout the day and before they nap if they need to use the bathroom.
+Classroom schedules indicate multiple opportunities to use the bathroom throughout the day, and of course, children are always permitted to go the bathroom when needed.
+Children are asked many times throughout the day and before nap time if they need to use the bathroom.
 A teacher will assist children as needed, but children should be able to complete toileting activities independently.
 This is an issue that protects all concerned.
 It is not uncommon for a child who is fully toilet trained to have a setback when he/she is in a new environment.
 Preschool staff are aware of this and will assist the children when necessary.
 Please have your child dressed in clothing that he/she can easily manage independently.
 Please send a complete change of clothes labeled with your child's name and appropriate for the season.
 These will be left at school in case of accidents and returned at the end of the school year.
 Parents will be notified if a child has a toileting accident.
 We understand that each child arrives at this milestone differently.
 Therefore, we will allow four weeks from the first day of school for your child to demonstrate accomplishment of this goal.
 However, if the situation is not manageable within the classroom environment, we will discuss the issue with the parents and reserve the right to suspend attendance of the child at such time.
-A child will not be considered toilet trained for our preschool program is the child continues to consistently have toileting accidents after the first four weeks of school.
+A child will not be considered toilet trained for our preschool program if the child continues to consistently have toileting accidents after the first four weeks of school.
 After the first four weeks of school, the following policies will be in place for children who have accidents: